 Day 2: Nepalgunj to Rara

-The day begins with a flight to Talcha airstrip in Mugu district, which takes around 45 minutes.
+The day begins with a flight to Talcha airstrip in the Mugu district, which takes around 45 minutes.
 After the flight lands at the airfield, your trek begins.
 A trek of about 3 hours takes you to Rara Lake – the biggest lake in Nepal.
-Rara Lake is the major attraction of Rara National Park – the smallest yet the most beautiful protected area in the country.
-The Rara National Park is spread over 106 sq km.
-Altitude in the national park varies from 1,800 meters to 4,480 meters.
+Rara Lake is the major attraction of Rara National Park – the smallest yet most beautiful protected area in the country.
+The Rara National Park has spread over 106 sq km.
+The altitude in the national park varies from 1,800 meters to 4,480 meters.
 Coniferous forests cover most of the protected areas.

 Day 3: Rara

 The day is for an excursion around the national park.
 In the morning, you can enjoy hiking to Murmatop, which takes around two hours.
 Murmatop (3400m) is a small hill above Murma village.
 Breakfast is served after you descend to the camp.
 After breakfast, you can enjoy boating in the scenic Rara Lake.
 Lunch is served after the boating trip concludes.
 After lunch, you can walk around the lake.
 Accommodation is on a tented camp.